Bradley Shy, MD

-- ASSISTANT PROFESSOR Emergency Medicine
+- ASSOCIATE PROFESSOR | Emergency Medicine

 American Board of Emergency Medicine

 Residency, Emergency Medicine, New York University School of Medicine

 Shy BD, Genes N. The Complexities of Studying Computerized Physician Order Entry: Implications for the Perceived Effectiveness of Stroke Order Sets.
 Annals of emergency medicine 2016 Apr; 67(4).

 Shy BD, Kim EY, Genes NG, Lowry T, Loo GT, Hwang U, Richardson LD, Shapiro JS.
 Increased Identification of Emergency Department 72-hour Returns Using Multi-Hospital Health Information Exchange.
 Academic emergency medicine : official journal of the Society for Academic Emergency Medicine 2016 Mar;.

 Shy BD, Gutierrez A, Strayer RJ.
 Bedside Ultrasound to Evaluate Pulmonary Embolism Masquerading as STEMI.
 J Emerg Med 2015;.